-Whether you have a plain concrete driveway or a decorative, stamped, etched or colored one, maintaining and caring for your driveway is essential.
+Whether you have a plain concrete driveway or a decorative, stamped, etched, or colored one, maintaining and caring for your driveway is essential.
 Unfortunately, many homeowners take the view that “concrete lasts forever” and don’t realize just how important it is to take the right steps in maintaining it.
 This results in a much shorter lifespan than they would otherwise enjoy.
-What should you to do maintain your driveway so that you get the maximize life, beauty and utility out of your investment?
+What should you to do maintain your driveway so that you get the maximum life, beauty, and utility out of your investment?

 While you might think that concrete is impervious to rain, sleet, hail and snow, that’s actually pretty far from the truth.
 In fact, your driveway has to be sealed against moisture in order to withstand the weathering effects.
 Of course, there’s not set schedule for sealing – it will depend on the weather conditions where you live, as well as the amount of traffic the driveway sees.
 As a general rule, it should be resealed every two years.
 However, heavy traffic or harsh weather conditions might make it necessary to seal it annually.